GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

   that updates libraries-bom in https://github.com/GoogleCloudPlatform/java-docs-samples/pulls
 * Use the repo tool to approve renovatebot updates for libraries-bom in the individual clients:
     * `$ repo list --title .*v16.4.0`
-    * Verify that the lsited PRs look correct and don't include anything you're not ready to merge.
+    * Verify that the listed PRs look correct and don't include anything you're not ready to merge.
     * `$ repo approve --title .*v16.4.0`
     * `$ repo --title .*v16.4.0 tag automerge`
 * Manually edit and update any pom.xml files in https://github.com/GoogleCloudPlatform/java-docs-samples that dependabot missed